-These leading companies have announced new commitments or pledges to reduce emissions or waste in their operations as part of the Race to Zero campaign.
+These leading companies have announced commitments to reduce emissions or waste in their operations as part of Race to Zero.

 Anheuser Busch In-Bev has made the following Race to Zero commitments:

 - Reduce carbon emissions by 25% across AB In-Bev’s value chain, in-line with science-based recommendations.

 - By 2025, 100% of AB In-Bev’s purchased electricity will be from renewable sources.